ndriannazriel/Advanced-Network-Tech/Lab 5 Configuration.md

 ![gh](https://raw.githubusercontent.com/ndriannazriel04/Advanced-Network-Tech/main/obsidian/images1732526463000wtzsqk.png)

 ## Setting Up the GNS3 Server
-http://20.210.105.88:8003/49d650ba-b0b5-11ef-a510-0022486800a8/gns3vm.ovpn to setup your OpenVPN client after rebooting the server ssh -i "GNS3ServerKeyNew.pem" ndriannazriel04@20.210.105.88 (Azure)
+==On the day of exam, make sure the server is able to run.
+Update controller, delete vm and reinstall if need to.== http://20.210.105.88:8003/49d650ba-b0b5-11ef-a510-0022486800a8/gns3vm.ovpn to setup your OpenVPN client after rebooting the server ssh -i "GNS3ServerKeyNew.pem" ndriannazriel04@20.210.105.88 (Azure)